UPDATE: This post has been updated to reflect the government’s response to the review on October 6, 2017

 - Click here to send a letter to your MP letting them know about the proposed amendments and copying in the key decision-makers

-- Click here to tell your own 1 minute video story on why the government should update CEPA
+- Click here to tell your own one-minute video story on why the government should update CEPA

 - Call the Prime Minister’s office or the Minister of Environment and Climate Change